Ptero-Community-Docs/eggdocs/docs/egg-basics/nests-page.md

 To create a new Nest, click the **"Create new"** button, Or select an existing Nest to manage it.

+## Importing an Egg
+To import an already existing egg, press the **"Import Egg"** button, choose which nest to add it to and upload it's JSON file.
+Check the [Community Egg Repository](https://pterodactyleggs.com) for a vast selection of ready to use eggs from the community!

 ## Creating a new Egg
 To create an Egg, open an existing Nest.